Bunny's Flowers

 SEQUEL's Mission: The Bucks County Intermediate Unit’s SEQUEL Program is designed to support families, empower individuals, and provide unique high-quality services to enrich our clients' lives.
 We are a non-profit partnering with Bunny's Flowers Farm to provide our adults with a learning experience on how to care for and maintain living organisms, such as plants and agriculture.

-AdobeStock 145654594
+AdobeStock 145654594 scaled

 AMArtSpicebushVec 1